Nebraska Liberty Bell replica

 The Nebraska Liberty Bell replica was the ninth one we visited.
 Overnight, as 2006 turned to 2007, a freak ice storm had frozen most of the midwest solid.
 Regardless, it was time to make the trip back home to Colorado from Minnesota, where we were celebrating the holiday with Dawn’s family.

 So we white-knuckled the drive south through Minnesota, west through Iowa and into Nebraska.
-The entire state was eerily beautiful and completely still as every blade of grass, every telephone wire, every branch on every tree was coated with ice and glistening in the sun.
+The entire state was eerily beautiful and completely still as every blade of grass, every telephone wire, and every branch on every tree was coated with ice and glistening in the sun.
 While the roads weren’t in great shape, it seemed the surface of I-80 was the only part of the state not completely encased in ice.
 Dozens of big rigs were still stranded in the medians and ditches along the highway.
 As night fell and we rolled into Lincoln, it was time to find a dog-friendly hotel for our unfriendly dog, grab a bite to eat and bag another bell.

-Road-weary, hungry and cold; we spent about three minutes with the Nebraska Liberty Bell replica and snapped some flash photos with my compact digital camera—shots I would misplace for about ten years.
+Road-weary, hungry and cold, we spent about three minutes with the Nebraska Liberty Bell replica and snapped some flash photos with my compact digital camera—shots I would misplace for about ten years.

-CIMG3673Me, after 10 hours on the long and lonesome highway east and west of Omaha
+CIMG3673Me after 10 hours on the long and lonesome highway east and west of Omaha

 CIMG3676An early selfie, before you could see the viewfinder as you shoot